NS1911 - Foundational Nursing Studies and Practice

 |Student Contribution Band:

-degree or students admitted to Bachelor of Nursing Science (Graduate) .
-Available
+NS1911 is available only to students admitted to Bachelor of Nursing Science (Graduate

 This subject is designed for students who have already achieved at least an undergraduate

 science degree in an approved course.
 The Bachelor of Nursing Science (Graduate Entry)

 is designed for the graduate of an approved health or biomedical sciences degree.

 The course is a 51 unit course over a 2 year period.
 The student MUST undertake the